MonkWho/pfatt/README.md

 Before continuing to the setup, it's important to understand how this method works.
 This will make configuration and troubleshooting much easier.

-## Standard Procedue
+## Standard Procedure

 First, let's talk about what happens in the standard setup (without any bypass).
 At a high level, the following process happens when the gateway boots up:

 1. All traffic on the ONT is protected with [802.1/X](https://en.wikipedia.org/wiki/IEEE_802.1X).
 So in order to talk to anything, the Router Gateway must first perform the [authentication procedure](https://en.wikipedia.org/wiki/IEEE_802.1X#Typical_authentication_progression).
-This process uses a unique ceritificate that is hardcoded on your residential gateway.
+This process uses a unique certificate that is hardcoded on your residential gateway.
 1. Once the authentication completes, you'll be to properly "talk" to the outside.
 But strangely, all of your traffic will need to be tagged with VLAN id 0 before the IP gateway will respond.
 I believe VLAN0 is an obscure Cisco feature of 802.1Q CoS, but I'm not really sure.
 1. Once traffic is tagged with VLAN0, your residential gateway needs to request a public IPv4 address via DHCP.
 The MAC address in the DHCP request needs to match that of the MAC address that's assigned to your AT&T account.
 Other than that, there's nothing special about the DCHPv4 handshake.
 1. After the DHCP lease is issued, the WAN setup is complete.
 Your LAN traffic is then NAT'd and routed to the outside.

 ## Bypass Procedure

 To bypass the gateway using pfSense, we can emulate the standard procedure.
-If we connect our Residential Gateway and ONT to our pfSense box, we can brigde the 802.1/X authentication sequence, tag our WAN traffic as VLAN0, and request a public IPv4 via DHCP using a spoofed MAC address.
+If we connect our Residential Gateway and ONT to our pfSense box, we can bridge the 802.1/X authentication sequence, tag our WAN traffic as VLAN0, and request a public IPv4 via DHCP using a spoofed MAC address.

-Unfortunately, there are some challenges with emulating this proccess.
+Unfortunately, there are some challenges with emulating this process.
 First, it's against RFC to bridge 802.1/X traffic and it is not supported.
 Second, tagging traffic as VLAN0 is not supported through the standard interfaces.

 This is where netgraph comes in.
 Netgraph allows you to break some rules and build the proper plumbing to make this work.
 So, our cabling looks like this: